Christine Collins spent 36 years searching for her son Walter after his mysterious disappearance.

 As proof, she brought dental records that showed her son Walter had several fillings, which did not match the boy the police had been trying to pass off as her son, as he had no evidence of any dental work.

 In spite of the evidence, Jones, rather than face the negative publicity, refused to take Collin’s insistence seriously.
 Instead, Jones had Collins committed to the Los Angeles County General Hospital’s psychiatric ward, under “Code 12” internment – a code to commit someone who is “deemed difficult or an inconvenience.”

-Once the truth came out, Collins was released from the psych ward and filed a false-imprisonment case against the city.
-Collins won the lawsuit, and Jones was ordered to pay $10,800 to Collins.
-She planned to use the funds to continue her search for her son, but Jones never paid up.
+Once the truth came out, Christine Collins was released from the psychiatric ward and filed a false-imprisonment case against the city.
+Collins won the lawsuit and Jones was ordered to pay $10,800 to Collins.
+She planned to use the funds to continue her search for her son, but Jones never paid.

 However, the police did turn finally turn up a lead on the case.
 They believed that Walter Collins was one of the victims of Gordon Stewart Northcott, a murderer who was responsible for killings in the infamous Wineville Chicken Coop Murders near Los Angeles.